enricocattaneo/football-match-prediction/README.md

 <a id='results'></a>
 ## Results

-**Venue Sub-Dataset**: Random Forest classifier achieved the best test accuracy of 48.7% when combined with ordinal encoding for categorical variables, normalization for feature scaling, and Mutual Information feature selection.
+**Venue Sub-Dataset**: Random Forest classifier achieved the best test accuracy of **48.7%** when combined with ordinal encoding for categorical variables, normalization for feature scaling, and Mutual Information feature selection.

-**Standings Sub-Dataset**: Multinomial Logistic regression classifier achieved the best test accuracy of 53.9% when combined with normalization for feature scaling and F-test feature selection (no categorical encoding method was evaluated in the grid search since all the nominal variables in the feature set were ordinal by nature).
+**Standings Sub-Dataset**: Multinomial Logistic regression classifier achieved the best test accuracy of **53.9%** when combined with normalization for feature scaling and F-test feature selection.***

-**Form and Rest Sub-Dataset**: k-Nearest Neighbors classifier achieved the highest test accuracy of 54.5%, combined with normalization for feature scaling and random forest-based feature selection (since no nominal variables existed in the feature space, categorical encoding techniques were not considered during the grid search).
+**Form and Rest Sub-Dataset**: k-Nearest Neighbors classifier achieved the highest test accuracy of **54.5%**, combined with normalization for feature scaling and random forest-based feature selection.***

-**Stats Sub-Dataset**: Multinomial Logistic regression classifier achieved the best test accuracy of 52.7%, combined with standardization for feature scaling and F-test feature selection (no nominal attributes were present in the feature set, eliminating the need for any categorical encoding technique in the grid search).
+**Stats Sub-Dataset**: Multinomial Logistic regression classifier achieved the best test accuracy of **52.7%**, combined with standardization for feature scaling and F-test feature selection (no nominal attributes were present in the feature set, eliminating the need for any categorical encoding technique in the grid search). ***

-**Odds Sub-Dataset**: k-Nearest Neighbors classifier achieved the highest test accuracy of 60.0%, combined with standardization for feature scaling and random forest-based feature selection (categorical encoding techniques were not considered during the grid search since no nominal variables existed in the feature set).
+**Odds Sub-Dataset**: k-Nearest Neighbors classifier achieved the highest test accuracy of **60.0%**, combined with standardization for feature scaling and random forest-based feature selection. ***

-**Team Attributes Sub-Dataset**: nk-Nearest Neighbors classifier achieved the best test accuracy of 54.1% when combined with One-Hot encoding for categorical variables, standardization for feature scaling, and F-test feature selection.
+**Team Attributes Sub-Dataset**: k-Nearest Neighbors classifier achieved the best test accuracy of **54.1%** when combined with One-Hot encoding for categorical variables, standardization for feature scaling, and F-test feature selection.

-**Player Attributes Sub-Dataset**: Multinomial Logistic regression classifier achieved the best test accuracy of 54.2%, combined with One-Hot encoding for categorical variables, standardization for feature scaling, and no feature selection technique since a better performance was accomplished using the entire feature space instead of a subset.
+**Player Attributes Sub-Dataset**: Multinomial Logistic regression classifier achieved the best test accuracy of **54.2%**, combined with One-Hot encoding for categorical variables, standardization for feature scaling, and no feature selection technique since a better performance was accomplished using the entire feature space instead of a subset.

-**Comprehensive Dataset**: Multinomial Logistic regression classifier achieved the best test accuracy of 60.7%, combined with One-Hot encoding for categorical variables, normalization for feature scaling, and random forest-based feature selection, which selected 110 out of the 2,105 initial features.
+**Comprehensive Dataset**: Multinomial Logistic regression classifier achieved the best test accuracy of **60.7%**, combined with One-Hot encoding for categorical variables, normalization for feature scaling, and random forest-based feature selection, which selected 110 out of the 2,105 initial features.
+*** No categorical encoding method was needed in the grid search due to the characteristics of the considered dataset

 ![mat](https://user-images.githubusercontent.com/80990030/228986342-7a2dc27f-e314-4951-8937-8b6dc32f1606.png)